- Matthew Lyons, Marketing Manager

 lovettw@wesleyseminary.edu

 (202) 885-8621Dr.
-Lovett H. Weems, Jr., is distinguished professor of church leadership and senior consultant of the Lewis Center for Church Leadership at Wesley Theological Seminary in Washington, D.C.
+Lovett H. Weems Jr., is distinguished professor of church leadership and senior consultant of the Lewis Center for Church Leadership at Wesley Theological Seminary in Washington, D.C.

-Weems was the founding director of the Lewis Center in 2003, coming to the position after 18 years as president of Saint Paul School of Theology in Kansas City, Missouri.
+Lovett was the founding director of the Lewis Center in 2003, coming to the position after 18 years as president of Saint Paul School of Theology in Kansas City, Missouri.
 He became senior consultant in 2017.
 A native of Mississippi, he was a local church pastor in that state for many years.
 His years in local church ministry in Mississippi were marked by emphasis on both evangelism and social concerns.
 His work in Mississippi led the distinguished Mississippi writer Willie Morris to describe him as “one of the persons who added much to the growing civility of Mississippi.”

 Education